RoheLab/fastRG/README.md

 howManyEdges(X,S)
 ```
-The functions sbm, dcsbm, dcMixed, and dcOverlapping are wrappers for fastRG.
+The functions er, sbm, dcsbm, dcMixed, and dcOverlapping are wrappers for fastRG.

 Arguments
 ------------